cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2020-3-23-WiFi-Hacking.md

 ![_config.yml]({{ site.baseurl }}/images/WiFi/WEP_Sniff.png)

 We first booted up a terminal within the laptop running Parrot and launched the tool known as airodump-ng.
 Once the WLAN adapter is placed in monitor mode we are able to 802.11 traffic.
 Our test network was aptly names "Test 425 Network" as you can see in the encryption (ENC) column we are running WEP encryption .
-It is important to note when you are doing this kind of attack that the data needs to be clearly transfered.
+It is important to note when you are doing this kind of attack that the data needs to be clearly transferred.
 Otherwise it is going to be hard for you to obtain the key or deauth any device on the network in order for you to obtain the handshake.

 ![_config.yml]({{ site.baseurl }}/images/WiFi/WEP_Sniff_2.png)